DDDtools/AdvancedScale/README.md

 >   <img src="Images/Gif_6.gif" height="300" align="middle">
 > </p>
 >
+> - #### Edge Handles
-> **`Edge Handles`** are located on the edges of the bounding box.
+> `Edge Handles` are located on the edges of the bounding box.
 Drag a handle to scale the selection along two axes simultaneously while keeping the opposite edges fixed
 >
 > <p align="center">
 >   <img src="Images/Gif_3.gif" height="300">
 >   <img src="Images/Gif_4.gif" height="300">
 > </p>
 >
+> - #### Corner Handles
-> **`Corner Handles`** are located at the corners of the bounding box.
+> `Corner Handles` are located at the corners of the bounding box.
 Drag a handle to scale the selection along all relevant axes while keeping the opposite corner fixed
 >
 > <p align="center">
 >   <img src="Images/Gif_5.gif" height="300">